RWTH-E3D/CityBIT/README.md

-# CityBIT: CityGML Building Interpolation Tool

-Here the open source development for the CityGML building interpolation tool will be carried out.
-Current development is carried out in a private repo under: https://gitlab.e3d.rwth-aachen.de/malhotra/cbit
-If there are questions, please contact malhotra@e3d.rwth-aachen.de
+# City BIT

+The CityGML Building Interpolation Tool (City BIT) will be developed to interpolate building geometries for unavailable building models based on estmations and approximations.